TurbulentRice/lr-ai-editor/README.md

 # Lightroom AI Editor

-Teach a pre-trained AI model to edit photos like you with this locally-hosted [Streamlit](https://streamlit.io/) app that opens in your browser.
-Drag-and-drop images and Lightroom catalog files, train and save models, and create predictive XMP data for images.
+Teach a pre-trained AI model to edit photos like you, right from your browser.
+This locally-hosted [Streamlit](https://streamlit.io/) app allows you to easily ingest Lightroom catalog files, train and save models, and create predictive Lightroom develop settings and/org XMP data for images.

-Parses [Adobe XMP](https://www.adobe.com/products/xmp.html) data from edits in your catalogs, and trains a model based on camera raw sliders, with the goal of creating XMP side-car files for new images.

 ![example_screen.png](./docs/example_screen.png)